mdos/oidc-provider-poc/README.md

 ## Overview

 The business development team has decided that the IdP market is ripe for disruption!
-Our task is to deliver a PoC that the dev and itops teams can run with and evolve.
+Our task is to deliver an OpenID Connect Provider PoC that the dev and itops teams can run with and evolve.

 ## Methodology